Understanding Slip and Fall Legal Claims in Georgia Restaurant Settings

 Who pays for the slip and fall accident if it happened at a restaurant?

-If the slip and fall happened at a restaurant and the required elements to prevail on such a claim under Georgia law are met, usually the restaurant’s liability insurance carrier will pay for the claim.
+If the slip and fall happened at a restaurant and the required elements to prevail on such a claim under Georgia law are met, ultimately it is the restaurant and its owner’s responsibility.
+Often restaurants are insured for such incidents and injuries under their general liability insurance policy, meaning that the restaurant’s liability insurance carrier will pay the claim.

 Is it possible to have a trip and fall accident claim from a restaurant?